varigence/docs/bimlflex/user-guide/data-vault-accelerator.md

 The workflow where metadata is updated and tweaked and reprocessed through the Accelerator into the Data Vault preview allows a rapid design cycle of the Raw Data Vault.

-Should the Accelerator not be needed it is possible to manually define the Data Vault artefacts and generate out the full model through the normal BimlFlex process.
+Should the Accelerator not be needed it is possible to manually define the Data Vault artifacts and generate out the full model through the normal BimlFlex process.
 This is described in more detail in the [guide for Raw and Business Data Vault](data-vault-templates.md).

 Once the Accelerator preview matches the model expectations the metadata can be published to the repository and become part of the normal metadata set.